benjamin-asr/benjamin-asr.github.io/docs/Installation.md

     Firefox only allows extensions that are signed by Mozilla to be installed in firefox since version 92.
 Unfortunately we don't like their ideas of monopoly on web extensions and the hassle of sending code each time to Mozilla and waiting for them to sign.
 To bypass this feature, the only way is to install firefox developer edition.

     HINT:
-    Our extension is open sourced and not obfuscated, so you are always welcome to review it by yourself raise any comments in GitHub issues.
+    Our extension is open sourced and not obfuscated, so you are always welcome to review it yourself and raise any comments in [GitHub issues](https://github.com/benjamin-asr/benjamin-asr.github.io/issues).

 2. Install extension
     - Download [Benjfox.xpi](https://github.com/benjamin-asr/Release/releases/download/v0.1/BenjFox.xpi) extension